 An ongoing randomized controlled trial conducted in Texas also gives us the opportunity to examine causal effects.

-To learn more about our evaluation and impact, please contact Director of Evaluation and Impact, Sarah Shah, at email@example.com.
+To learn more about our evaluation and impact, please contact Michael Cobb, Manager of Impact & Evaluation, at email@example.com.